-As part of working in the VRM module, you will create a "vendor profile" for each of the internal or external third-parties that you will be working with.
-The vendor profile helps you prequalify the level of risk associated with the third-party.
-You'll then use vendor profiles to send questionnaire assessments and to work through any issues that may arise from assessment responses.
+As part of working in the VRM module, you will create a "vendor profile" for each of the internal or external third parties that you will be working with.
+You will use vendor profiles to send questionnaire assessments and to work through any issues that may arise from assessment responses.

 Note:As a best practice for onboarding with the VRM module, we suggest creating questionnaire assessments before creating vendor profiles.
-See our Vendor Risk Management Module: Introduction Guide for the full suggested order of workflow for onboarding with your VRM module.
+For the full suggested order of workflow for onboarding with your VRM module, see: Vendor Risk Management: Introduction Guide.

 See the sections below to learn about creating new vendor profiles, adding vendor contacts (vendor users), and working in vendor profiles in your KCM GRC account.